-This exciting sightseeing private tour by private transfer and on foot with a friendly local guide will offer you a great opportunity to know the historical city Guangzhou, including numerous cultural attractions and historical landmarks such as the Chen Clan Temple, the Museum of Nanyue King, Shamian Island, Guangxiao Temple and Cantone Tower etc.
+This is a private day tour by private vehicle with a friendly local guide, and let you know the historical city Guangzhou.
+The cultural and historical attractions that you will visit are the Chen Clan Temple, the Museum of Nanyue King, Shamian Island, Guangxiao Temple and Cantone Tower etc.

 At 8:30am, your local guide will pick you up from your hotel in Guangzhou, and take a private car to start the day tour.
 You will visit the pretty Yuexiu Park where there is a landmark of Guangzhou, Five-Ram Statue.
 Moreover you will see many local people dancing, singing and excercising in the park.
 Afterwards you will visit Memorial Hall of Sun Yat-sen which is a traditional Chinese building.
 Then you will learn the long history in the Museum of the Tomb of the Nanyue King, where you will view the original tomb for the king 2200 years ago and the exhibitions from the tomb.

 Your next stop is the Chen Clan Ancestral Hall that was bulit in 1888AD during the late Qing Dynasty.
 This is a traditional Canton architecture with 3 yards to house all sorts of carvings, and it is Guangzhou Folk Art Museum.
 Afterwards you will head for Guangxiao Temple that is one of the biggest temple near Beijing Road.
 If you are interested in shopping, you can wander around Beijing Road for a while.